Bastille Day by Delphine

 A message from Delphine: "Because I am a girl, I really like Marianne.
 She is my favourite French symbol. À mon avis, les filles sont magnifiques!

-The first Bastille Day celebrations took place on 14 July, 1790, on the very first anniversary of the storming of the Bastille.
-This very first celebration took place on the ground where the Eiffel Tower now stands - an area of land called Champ-de-Mars.
+The first Bastille Day celebrations took place on 14 July, 1790.
+It was exactly one year after the storming of the Bastille.
+This first celebration was organised on the ground where the Eiffel Tower now stands - an area of land called Champ-de-Mars.

 In the photo below, you can see people dancing in a Paris street to celebrate Bastille Day.
 The dance is called un bal populaire.
 This photo was taken on 14 July, 1912.